Alexnder/tbc-offers-manager/PRIVACY_POLICY.md

 # Privacy Policy for TBC Offers Manager

-**Last Updated: December 26, 2025**
+**Last Updated: December 27, 2025**

 ## Overview

-TBC Offers Manager is a Chrome browser extension that helps you manage and organize offers on tbcconcept.ge by allowing you to hide offers with transparency and auto-load all available offers.
+TBC Offers Manager is a Chrome browser extension that helps you manage and organize offers on TBC Bank (tbcbank.ge) and TBC Concept (tbcconcept.ge) websites by allowing you to hide offers with transparency and auto-load all available offers.

 ## Data Collection